armenmerikyan/karen/README.md

 # The All-in-One Solution

-**Karen** is a customer relationship management app at its core, with powerful add-ons like shopping cart, invoicing, and media library.
-It’s everything you need to manage relationships, streamline processes, and grow your community effortlessly.
+**Karen** It’s everything you need to manage relationships, streamline processes, and grow your community effortlessly.

 ---